kahshiuhtang/EuFootballGM/README.md

 The goal every manger has is to win games and make money.

+## Game Simulation

+1) Take a query of each team's starting roster, the pressure of the game, the environment and the players health.
+Generate a team strength value to represent each team

+2) Randomly select from a set of events on what happens

 ## Todo

 - [ ] Randomly generate players and allow for player progression